Sagheer2003/Sagheer2003/README.md

 - 👋 Hi, I’m @ Muhammad Sagheer
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
-FireBase
+React js + Vite
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Coding

 <!---
 Sagheer2003/Sagheer2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.